-We try not to get too deep into the nuts and bolts of SOLIDWORKS PDM licensing, because there's actually a lot that goes into that license fee that you might not be aware of.
-But one of the important components to SOLIDWORKS PDM is the database that drives PDM's ability to recall all of the pertinent info we need without having to open up the file in SOLIDWORKS.
+We try not to get too deep into the nuts and bolts of SOLIDWORKS PDM licensing because there’s actually a lot that goes into that license fee that you might not be aware of.
+But one of the important components of SOLIDWORKS PDM is the database that drives PDM’s ability to recall all of the pertinent info we need without having to open up the file in SOLIDWORKS.
 The database in the case of SOLIDWORKS PDM is Microsoft SQL Server (Microsoft SQL Server Express for PDM Standard, and SQL Server Standard for PDM Professional).
 This is a near-ubiquitous database that is both powerful and flexible.

 However, due to some licensing conflicts, a license of Microsoft SQL Standard and the license CAL will no longer be included with a new license of SOLIDWORKS PDM Professional.
-We already have the ability to sell you a seat of SOLIDWORKS PDM Professional without an attached license of Microsoft SQL and the license CAL, but SOLIDWORKS 2021 will be the first full release where purchasing a license of PDM Professional with a SQL license and CAL is no longer possible.
+We already have the ability to sell you a seat of SOLIDWORKS PDM Professional without an attached license of Microsoft SQL licensing for SOLIDWORKS and the license CAL, but SOLIDWORKS 2021 will be the first full release where purchasing a license of PDM Professional with a SQL license and CAL is no longer possible.

 What does this all mean?

 Both SOLIDWORKS PDM and SOLIDWORKS Electrical rely on the Microsoft SQL Server database.
 You can continue using the Microsoft SQL 2014 licenses that have been bought and paid for with your initial PDM Professional purchase for the next couple of major releases.
 But non-imminently, it means you’ll need to upgrade to Microsoft SQL 2016 or greater no later than October 2021.